ironweb10/google-crash/README.md

-Browser craser to troll people
+A website that crash the browser to troll people